 Most tyres are directional (they work best facing a certain way) – they’ll always be an arrow on the sidewall of the tyre to show which way to put the tyre on.
 If they have been put on backwards, they’ll wear quicker because of the tread.

 Check there is enough meat on the pads.
 If it is a V brake pad, there are lines to show you how much they’ve been used and how much wear you have left before they need to be replaced.
 If you have disc brake pads, you need to remove the wheel and have a closer look and make an educated decision as to how much physical wear is left.

 If you can see metal or the pads are anywhere near metal, they need replacing immediately and the bike shouldn’t be ridden until they are changed.
 Break pads roughly cost around £10-16 a pair.

-It is recommended that gear and break cables are replaced once a year, regardless of how many times a year you use the bike (they wear even when sitting still).
-Note – if you have hydraulic gear and break cables, this is not the case, you’ll need to check the recommended life span with the manufacturer or your local bike shop.
+It is recommended that gear and brake cables are replaced once a year, regardless of how many times a year you use the bike (they wear even when sitting still).
+Note – if you have hydraulic gear and brake cables, this is not the case, you’ll need to check the recommended life span with the manufacturer or your local bike shop.